5 Fitness Tips for Seniors with Limited Mobility

 Regardless of age, it’s easy for anyone to get carried away by the excitement of starting a new exercise program.
 However, rushing into too much too quickly can be a recipe for failure -- especially for seniors.
 Why?
 Because sedentary bodies need to adjust to movement again.

 Not only can overdoing it with a new fitness regimen lead to burnout, but it can also result in injuries -- ultimately leading to less, not more, mobility.
-And the less seniors move, the less capable and confident they become about moving.
+And the fewer seniors move, the less capable and confident they become about moving.
 The result?
 A vicious cycle threatening everything from mental health to the ability to live alone.

 Seniors can avoid taking on too much by starting slowly with their limited mobility fitness plans.
-Even small changes can lay the groundwork for big change.
+Even small changes can lay the groundwork for a big change.
 It’s also essential for older adults to check in with their healthcare providers before beginning any new exercise regimen.
 In addition to clearing seniors for exercise, a physician can also make helpful recommendations for getting started.

 2. Do It Every Day